(Rebranded for 2018-19 season from Junior Grand Prix)

 If clubs are finding it difficult to make enough teams it is allowed to play with a team of 2 or in alternative circumstances to play larger teams and use continuous rotation.
 It is also allowed to include one younger boy in a girls team or one girl up to one year older in a boys team.

-Teams entering the Grand Prix will be expected to provide competent referees and scorers.
+Teams entering the JuVoTo events will be expected to provide competent referees and scorers.
 These can be young people.
 Please ensure that referees have their own whistles.

 Coaches can assist with refereeing when their own teams are refereeing.
 Try to get the children to become as independent as possible.